Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Introduction

-The main contributions of this paper are summarized below: \begin{itemize} \item We developed a RoBERTa-CNN model to do SID on the SDD dataset, an online corpus dataset. \item The proposed automatic SID system achieved higher experimental results (98\% accuracy) compared to the state-of-the-art methods on the same dataset. \item We find the best text embedding length for the SDD dataset by fine-tuning the relative hyperparameter. \item We utilized Generative Pre-trained Transformer (GPT) API to clean up the dataset as data quality matters a lot in training the RoBERTa-CNN model. \end{itemize}
+The main contributions of this paper are summarized below: \begin{itemize} \item We developed a RoBERTa-CNN model to do SID on the SDD dataset, an online corpus dataset. \item The proposed automatic SID system achieved a mean accuracy of 98\%, higher than that in the state-of-the-art methods on the same dataset. \item We find the best text embedding length for the SDD dataset by fine-tuning the relative hyperparameter. \item We used OpenAI API to clean up the dataset due to the key of data quality in training RoBERTa-CNN. \end{itemize}

-The remainder of the paper is organized as follows.
-Section 2 reviews the related works on SID.
-Section 3 introduces the proposed methodology.
-Section 4 presents the experiments and the ablation study.
-Section 5 covers the discussion and future work direction.
-Finally, Section 6 concludes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:2} reviews the related works on SID.
+Section~\ref{sec:3} introduces the model.
+Section~\ref{sec:4} presents the experiments and the ablation study.
+Sections~\ref{sec:5} and~\ref{sec:6} cover the discussion and conclusion.